Unichain and Aperiodicity are Sufficient for Asymptotic Optimality of Average-Reward Restless Bandits: Problem setup

 \subsection{Restless bandit problem}

 We consider the discrete-time, infinite-horizon restless bandit problem with the average-reward criterion.
 The RB problem consists of $N$ homogeneous arms and is henceforth referred to as the $N$-armed problem.
 Each arm is associated with an MDP called the single-armed MDP, which is defined by the tuple $(\sspa, \aspa, P, r)$.
 Here $\sspa$ is the state space, which is a finite set; $\aspa = \{0, 1\}$ is the action space, where the action $1$ is interpreted as activating or pulling the arm; $P:\sspa\times\aspa\times\sspa \to [0,1]$ is the transition kernel, where $P(s,a,s')$ is the probability of transitioning to state $s'$ in the next time step conditioned on taking action $a$ at state $s$ in the current step; $r: \sspa \times \aspa \to \mathbb{R}$ is the reward function, where $r(s,a)$ is the expected reward for taking action $a$ in state $s$.
 Let $\rmax = \max_{s\in\sspa,a\in\aspa} \abs{r(s,a)}$.
 The RB problem has a \emph{budget constraint}, which requires that exactly $\alpha N$ arms must be pulled at every time step for some given constant $\alpha\in(0,1)$.
 Here $\alpha N$ is assumed to be an integer for simplicity.
-We focus on the setting where all the model parameters, $\sspa, \aspa, P, r, \alpha$, are known.
+We note that although the equality budget constraint is standard in the literature and is the primary focus of this paper, our algorithms and results also extend to a natural alternative formulation with an inequality constraint, which allows \emph{at most} $\alpha N$ arms to be pulled at every time step.
+We will describe the necessary modifications at appropriate points in the paper.
+Finally, note that we focus on the setting in which all the model parameters, $\sspa, \aspa, P, r, \alpha$, are known.